vladyslavTezyk/vladyslavTEZYK/README.md

 - End‑to‑end web application development (front + back), from feature idea to production release.
 - System design, database modeling, and reliable deployments on Vercel or VPS.
-- Close collaboration with product and design to scope, build, and iterate on features that bring real value to users.​
+- Close collaboration with product and design to scope, build, and iterate on features that bring real value to users.
+- Contributing to open source projects: [Nuxt studio](https://github.com/nuxt-content/nuxt-studio), [Youtube](https://github.com/code-charity/youtube)​

 💻 Main stack